LeBron James Gets An Unusual Welcome From California Congressman

 On Sunday news broke that the four-time NBA MVP signed a four-year, $154 million contract with the Lakers.
 James received a warm welcome from the California Democratic Party on Twitter which wrote, “Welcome to the neighborhood.”

-Nunes, the republican congressman who chairs the House Intelligence Committee, responded to the tweet by telling James to prepare for the high taxes he will have to pay in the state.
+Nunes, the Republican congressman who chairs the House Intelligence Committee, responded to the tweet by telling James to prepare for the high taxes he will have to pay in the state.

 “LOL!
 Prepare to pay the highest taxes you ever have in your career,” Nunes responded to the tweet Sunday.
 “You should have held out for more just to afford the Moonbeam weather tax!!!”

-James has received more of a warm welcome from future Hall of Famer and former Lakers’ star Kobe Bryant.
+James has received more of a warm welcome from future Hall of Famer and former Lakers star Kobe Bryant.
 In an interview on ESPN and ESPN Radio Monday, Bryant insisted that he will do whatever he can to help James bring his beloved team a championship.

 LOL!
 Prepare to pay the highest taxes you ever have in your career!!
 You should have held out for more just to afford the Moonbeam weather tax!!! https://t.co/O6gZXFqZqM